 Starks Field Primary School

-Be The Best You Can Be helps our pupils learn the importance of our six core values: kindness, respect, tolerance, resilience, honesty and self-responsibility.
+Be The Best You Can Be helps our pupils learn the importance of our six core values: kindness, respect, bravery, resilience, enthusiasm and responsibility.

 1. Curriculum